What to Eat Before a Workout

 What to Eat 1-2 Hours Before Your Workout

-If it’s been a while since your last meal and you need a little pick-me-up to get the most out of your training session, grab one of these pre workout snacks a couple of hours before you workout.
-They all contain a healthy balance of carbohydrate and protein to fuel your workout and help you recover faster.
+If it’s been a while since your last meal and you need a little pick-me-up to get the most out of your training session, grab one of these pre-workout snacks a couple of hours before your workout.
+They all contain a healthy balance of carbohydrates and protein to fuel your workout and help you recover faster.

-Spray a small saucepan with cooking spray and saute-up about half a cup of your favorite veggies like spinach, mushrooms, onions and tomatoes.
+Spray a small saucepan with cooking spray and saute up about half a cup of your favorite veggies like spinach, mushrooms, onions, and tomatoes.
 Whisk two eggs (or one egg + 2 egg whites) in a small bowl and then add them to the pan.
-Cook until dry and serve with one slice of whole-grain toast.
+Cook until dry and serve with one slice of whole-grain toast. - Milk and cereal

 What to Eat 30-60 Minutes Before Your Workout

-With less than an hour to go until you’re workout, focus on fast digesting carbs to give you a quick boost of energy.
-Quick digesting carbs are low in fiber so that they pass through your GI tract faster.
+With less than an hour to go until your workout, focus on fast-digesting carbs to give you a quick boost of energy.
+Quick-digesting carbs are low in fiber, so they pass through your GI tract faster.
 That makes them good pre-workout snacks because they won’t get stuck sitting in your stomach.

 At this point, optimal pre workout snacks should also be low in fat and only have easily-digestible protein.
 That way you can digest the food quickly, which minimizes the risk of stomach upset during training.